FACULTY USE ONLY

 Please complete the required form(s) with the bibliographic information for the items you are requesting to place on physical or electronic course reserves.
 Incomplete forms will delay processing of your request.
 A Fair Use Checklist is employed to assist you in determining whether access to the item is governed by the Fair Use Doctrine, as adopted by the University Systems of Georgia, and must accompany EACH item requested for course reserves.
 It is the professor's responsibility to determine Fair Use for each item and/or obtain copyright permissions as necessary.

-The Course Reserve form is a fillable PDF form.
-Please bring the forms with the items to the Course Reserves Desk (formerly Circulation, 2nd floor LRC) at least three (3) business days prior to assigning readings to students.
+The E-Reserve form is a fillable PDF form.
+Please bring the forms with the items to the Library Reserves Desk (formerly Circulation, 2nd floor LRC) at least three (3) business days prior to assigning readings to students.

 General Course Reserve Policy